RILAB/bis101_fall2014/lecture02.md

 **Review from lecture 1, dominance (before/as class starts?)**

-Cindy crosses an ivory petunia with a red petunia.
-The progeny appear as follows: 1/4 red petunias, 1/2 pink petunias, 1/4 ivory petunias.
-Which allele for flower color is dominant?
+Cindy crosses an ivory petunia with a red petunia and selfs the F1.
+The F2 appear as follows: 1/4 red petunias, 1/2 pink petunias, 1/4 ivory petunias.
+Write out the genotpyes of the F1 and the three different F2.

 **Continuation of question 1, dominance**

-If R represents the ivory allele, and r represents the red allele, draw a Punnet square consistent with the cross in question 1, and identify what flower color you expect each genotype to have.
+What is the dominance relationship between the ivory and red allele?

 ## Other forms of inheritance: